Granular DeGroot Dynamics -- a Model for Robust Naive Learning in Social Networks

 \section{Proof of Theorem~\ref{theorem convergence}}

 Theorem~\ref{theorem convergence} is purely combinatorial.
 There is no probability involved.
 The results hold for any initial opinions $A_{i,0}$, and Condition (A3) can be assumed with respect to any $\gamma\in(0,1)$ and $\eta>0$.
-The mathematical argumentation follows a path paved by Durrett \& Steif \cite{durrett1993fixation} and by Holzman \& Ginosar \cite{ginosar2000majority} and Tamuz \& Tessler \cite{tamuz2015majority} who worked on the majority dynamics.
-According to the majority dynamics an agent updates its binary opinion to match the majority of the opinions of its neighbours.
-Since the majority dynamics is a $\{0,1\}$-granular DeGroot dynamics, it satisfies Condition (A3).
-Therefore, Theorem~\ref{theorem convergence} generalizes the convergence results of the above mentioned papers.
+The mathematical argumentation follows the work of by Durrett and Steif \cite{durrett1993fixation}, Ginosar and Holzman \cite{ginosar2000majority}, and Tamuz and Tessler \cite{tamuz2015majority} on the majority dynamics.
+Since majority dynamics is a special case of $\frac 1 m$-DeGroot dynamics, it satisfies Condition (A3).
+Therefore, Theorem~\ref{theorem convergence} generalizes the convergence results of the above-mentioned papers.

-The proof of Theorem~\ref{theorem convergence} follows from the conjunction of Proposition~\ref{proposition convergence} and the following lemma. \begin{lemma} Let $g$ be an updating rule that satisfies Condition (A3) w.r.t.\ $\gamma,\eta>0$ and let $\beta\in[0,\gamma)$.
-Then, the dynamics induced by $g$ with $\beta$-monitoring and either with or without bots is $(\gamma-\beta,\eta)$-robust. \end{lemma}
+The proof of Theorem~\ref{theorem convergence} follows from the conjunction of Proposition~\ref{proposition convergence} below and Lemma~\ref{lemma stubborn and bias reduction} that follows. \begin{proposition} Any bounded robust dynamics on a weighted graph of sub-exponential growth rate alternately converges. \end{proposition} Later in this section Proposition~\ref{proposition convergence} is obtained as an immediate corollary of a stronger statement, Lemma~\ref{lemma variation}. \begin{lemma} Let $g$ be an updating rule that satisfies Condition (A3) w.r.t.\ $\gamma,\eta>0$ and let $\beta\in[0,\gamma)$.
+Then, the dynamics induced by $g$ with $\beta$-distorted monitoring and either with or without stubborn agents is $(\gamma-\beta,\eta)$-robust. \end{lemma}

 \begin{proof}[Proof of Lemma~\ref{lemma stubborn and bias reduction}] Let $g$ be an updating rule that satisfies Condition (A3) w.r.t. $\eta,\gamma>0$, and let $\beta\in[0,\gamma)$.
-We may assume w.l.o.g.\ that there are no bots.
-Indeed, if there are bots, say $i_0\in V$ is a bot, we can modify $g_{i_0,t}$ so that $g_{i_0,t}(A_{(i_0),<t}):=A_{i_0,0}$, for all $t\geq -1$ and assume that $i_0$ is no longer a bot.
-The modified updating rule is $(\gamma,\eta)$-robust while inducing the same dynamics as if $i_0$ were a bot.
+We may assume w.l.o.g.\ that there are no stubborn agents.
+Indeed, if there are stubborn agents, say $i_0\in V$ is stubborn, we can modify $g_{i_0,t}$ so that $g_{i_0,t}(A_{(i_0),<t}):=A_{i_0,0}$, for all $t\geq -1$ and no longer assume that $i_0$ is stubborn.
+The modified updating rule is $(\gamma,\eta)$-robust while inducing the same dynamics as if $i_0$ were stubborn.

 Define a predicate